deparr/tairiki.nvim/README.md

   },

   -- which plugins to enable
   plugins = {
     all = false,  -- enable all supported plugins none = false, -- ONLY set groups listed in :help highlight-groups (see lua/tairiki/groups/neovim.lua).
 Manually enabled plugins will also be ignored auto = false, -- auto detect installed plugins, currently lazy.nvim only

     -- or enable/disable plugins manually
-    -- see lua/tairiki/groups/init.lua for the full list of available plugins -- either the key or value from the M.plugins table can be used here --
+    -- see lua/tairiki/groups/init.lua for the full list of available plugins -- either the key or value from the M.plugins table can be used as the key here --
     -- setting a specific plugin manually overrides `all` and `auto` treesitter = true,